frenchtaco/TwitterClone/docs/report.md

 Delevoper command: dotnet run -lp Dev
 Production command: dotnet run -lp Prod

+If the command isn't recognized, then developer-mode will run by default with the command "dotnet run"

 ## Expected Outcome

 - The application compiles without errors.
-- On running, it should start a local server, check if it has been seeded, if not seed the database and output a URL to access the application (https://5232).
+- On running, it should start a local server, check if it has been seeded.
+If not, seed the database and output a URL to access the application (https://localhost:5232).

 ## Troubleshooting Guide